tessabass01/startup/notes.md

 # CSS Notes
 ## Three ways to associate CSS with HTML
 1. Use style attribute of an HTML element --> `<p style="color:green">text here</p>`
-2. Use HTML link element to create a hyperlink to an external file containing the CSS rules --> `<link rel="stylesheet" href="styles.css" />`
-3. Use HTML style element to define CSS rules within the document -->
+2. Use HTML style element to define CSS rules within the document -->
 ```
 <head>
   <style>